 Actually, this project (at least as of October 2019) uses the free service rest.bitcoin.com to do the on-chain transactions.
 Free for us, not free for Roger Ver's bitcoin.com (so, he kind of subsidizes the development of many things related to Bitcoin Cash, not just ours).

 Bitcoin Cash (BCH) has low fees by design.

 Bitcoin (BTC) has high, unpredictable fees by design.
 Yes, by design.
 The fee to send Bitcoin reached $50 in December 2017.
 That's for simple transactions.
 Complex ones could have costed upwards of $1000.

 Some of the proponents of Bitcoin (BTC) claim that something like $100 fee per transaction is not just ok, but great!

 Obviously, you wouldn't be happy paying $50 to send somebody an upvote of $0.10.
 That's where Bitcoin Cash shines.
 Typical (median) fee for Bitcoin Cash is $0.0006 (as of October 2019).
 Typical fee for Bitcoin (BTC) at the same time is $0.10, which is not huge, but still 166 times higher that in BCH.

 The main problem, though, is that when Bitcoin (BTC) usage grows - this fee skyrockets.
 This is an unacceptable risk for us.
 We want Bitcoin to grow, but not at the expense of $50/transaction.
 It's not the same with Bitcoin Cash (BCH) - the fee there is more or less constant.
 It will grow if the price of BCH increases, but not as dramatically.

-And the developers made it a point to keep the fees as low as 1 cent.
+And the developers made it a point to keep the fees under 1 cent.